Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Introduction

-This survey organizes the intricate literature of compound AI systems \cite{compound-ai-blog}, LM pipelines \cite{dspy}, prompt optimization \cite{ape}, language agents \cite{openai2025agents, yaoshunyuthesis, rise-and-potential, landscape-emerging-agent}, AI workflow optimization \cite{trace, textgrad, adalflow}, and experiential learning agents \cite{zhao2024expel} under the concept of training of scaffolded language model with language supervision.
+This survey presents a taxonomy for understanding this paradigm shift from parametric training to non-parametric training.
+In particular, it organizes the intricate literature on compound AI systems \cite{compound-ai-blog}, LM pipelines \cite{dspy}, prompt optimization \cite{ape, zhao2025compromisedprompts}, language agents \cite{openai2025agents, yaoshunyuthesis, rise-and-potential, landscape-emerging-agent}, AI workflow optimization \cite{trace, textgrad, adalflow}, and experiential learning agents \cite{zhao2024expel} under the concept of training of scaffolded language models with language supervision.
 It focuses on the multi-step aspect that involves optimization beyond the prompt of a single LLM call \cite{ape} to multiple LM calls and tools.
-Specifically, compound AI systems \cite{compound-ai-blog, lin2024llmbasedoptimizationcompoundai} focus on the systemic perspective (the interconnection of components) and overlook the multi-step aspect.
+Specifically, compound AI systems \cite{compound-ai-blog, lin2024llmbasedoptimizationcompoundai} focus on the systemic perspective (the interconnection of components) and overlook the multi-step aspect (\emph{agent vs workflow}).
 Meanwhile, the literature in language agents \cite{rise-and-potential} neglects the efficiency of LM pipelines (also called workflows) \cite{dspy} that leverage the task structure to reduce the burden in decision-making and supervise the LM with clearer instructions.